puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 {% highlight puppet %}
   user { 'root':
+    ...
+  }
 {% endhighlight %}

-The single quoted word 'root' just before the colon is the resource **title**.
+The single quoted word `'root'` just before the colon is the resource **title**.
-Puppet uses a resource's title as a unique identifer for that resource.
-This means that no two resources of the same type can share a title.
-In the case of the user resource, the title is also the name of the user account being managed.
+Puppet uses the resource title as its own internal unique identifier for that resource.
+This means that no two resources of the same type can have the same title.

+In our example, the resource title, `'root'`, is also the name of the user we're inspecting with the `puppet resource` command.
+Generally, a resource title will match the name of the thing on the system that the resource is managing.
+A package resource will usually be titled with the name of the managed package, for example, and a file resource will be titled with the full path of the file.

+Keep in mind, however, that when you're creating your own resources, you can set these values explicitly body of a resource declaration instead of letting them default to the resource title.
+For example, as long as you tell explicitly tell Puppet that a user resource's `name` is `'root'`, you can actually give the resource any title you like. (`'superuser'`, maybe, or even `'spaghetti'`) Just because you *can* do this, though, doesn't mean it's generally a good idea!
+Unless you have a good reason to do otherwise, letting Puppet do it's defaulting magic with titles will save you typing and make your puppet code more readable.

 ### Attribute Value Pairs